Citigroup Background Information

 Citigroup was accused of assisting Enron, WorldCom, Parlamat and other companies hide losses through loans to those companies and/or through third party financial arrangements which allegedly overstated assets and/or revenues or reduced liabilities visible on the balance sheets of those companies, thus misleading shareholders.
 Claims, including for “fraud on the market”, were filed against Citigroup and others.
 In May 2004 the company agreed to pay $2.65 billion, or $1.64 billion after tax, to settle a class action lawsuit brought on behalf of purchasers of WorldCom securities.
 Litigation is at various states against Citigroup regarding Enron and Parlamat.

 Citigroup removed three senior executives in the wake of a banking scandal in Japan.
 The scandal involved the Private Bank, the division that deals with very wealthy customers.
-It was alleged that the Private Bank failed to follow certain anti-money laundering procedures, that it used deceptive sales tactics, and that it assisted a customer in doing transactions which disrupted the financial markets or were fraudulent.
 Some of the accusations included sales of complex securities to the unwary elderly that would likely not mature in their lifetime, violating the SEC regulations as well as business ethics.
 This caused the Japanese regulators to shut down the Private Bank.

 In 2004, Citigroup was criticized for disrupting the European bond market by rapidly selling 11 billion worth of bonds on the MTS Group trading platform, driving down the price, and then buying it back at cheaper prices.
 In a reportedly related action the U.S. Federal Reserve refused for months to rule on Citigroup’s application to acquire a Texas Bank as a result of these claims.